erewok/ekadanta-co/README.md

 ## Design

 This is a Sveltekit site with static content.
-The old site was a Haskell-servant app with an Elasticsearch backend, but this site is cheaper and simpler to deploy.
+The old site was a [Haskell-servant app with an Elasticsearch backend](https://github.com/erewok/ekadanta-co-servant), but this site is cheaper and simpler to deploy.

-## Deployment

-To do...

 ## Building